Patrick Kane's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Patrick Kane.

-Patrick Kane is an American professional ice hockey right winger currently playing for the Detroit Red Wings.
-Drafted first overall by the Chicago Blackhawks in 2007, he played there until 2023, before a brief stint with the New York Rangers.
-Kane has represented the United States in the Winter Olympics in both 2010 and 2014.
+Patrick Kane is an American professional ice hockey player, currently a right winger for the Detroit Red Wings in the NHL.
+Drafted first overall by the Chicago Blackhawks in 2007, he played there until a trade to the New York Rangers in February 2023.
+Kane has also represented the United States in the Winter Olympics in both 2010 and 2014.

 On June 12, 2008, Patrick Kane received the Calder Memorial Trophy as the NHL's rookie of the year.